 Drug abuse affects millions of people across the Unites States.
 Methamphetamine is a popular and highly additive illegal drug.
 Also known as "crystal", "meth", "speed", "tweak" and "ice", among others, methamphetamine can be smoked, snorted, injected or taken orally.
 Methamphetamine addiction can have serious physical and psychological effects.
 Meth users are at risk of developing severe symptoms from their drug abuse.

-Call Alcohol Treatment Centers Little Rock at (501) 708-2757 to learn more about our methamphetamine addiction treatment programs.
+Call Alcohol Treatment Centers Little Rock at (501) 708-2757 to learn more about your treatment options and help in your search.

 This drug gives the user a sudden rush of euphoria, making this drug very addictive.
 The high from meth does not last long, so individuals will typically take repeated doses.
 This constant drug abuse builds up their tolerance and keeps them hooked on the meth.
 It can come in the form of pills or powder, and can have the appearance of glass or small crystals, which is called crystal meth.